jordanschalm/jarndyce/readme.md

 If you want to, you can have all of blog post HTML files and all of your blog post image files in the same directory, but it’s probably a good idea to keep all the files associated with each blog post in its own sub-directory of /blog/.

 ## Metadata
 Metadata sections are in a subset of the JSON format and must be at the beginning of the file.
 Metadata sections do not support nested {…} sections for simplicity, but do support array values.
-Metadata keys are not case-sensitive and any keys are converted to lowercase.
+Metadata keys are not case-sensitive.
 An example metadata section looks like the following:

 { “Title” : “An Investigation Into The Life Of Basket Weavers”, “date” : “June 2, 2015”, “catEGOries” : [“Basket Weaving”, “Investigative Journalism”] }